StuckiSimon/strahl/website/docs/techniques/material-mapping.md

 # Material Mapping

 Assigning materials is crucial for rendering.
-This chapter explains how to map materials onto a model using masterial mapping.
+This chapter explains how to map materials onto a model using material mapping.

 :::warning
 All materials of an object need to be `OpenPBRMaterial` instances.